apache/iotdb/docs/UserGuide/Reference/TSDB-Comparison.md

   Now only IoTDB supports a JDBC driver (though not all interfaces are implemented), and makes it possible to integrate many other JDBC driver based softwares.

+* Standard SQL:

+  As mentioned before, the integration of IoTDB and Calcite is almost done (a PR has been submitted), which means IoTDB will support Standard SQL.

 * Spark and Hive integration: